TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Perfect!
+Great!
 We have all that we need!

 To craft the valid `NoncePwd` we will use this `JavaScript` payload: